Reusi Dat Ton – The Path to Vitality and Well-Being

 Safety First: Guidelines for a Safe Practice

-- You should only perform Reusi Dat Ton yoga treatment under the guidance of a trained professional.
-There are additional risks associated with learning Reusi Dat Ton self-massage yoga independently, without the advice of an instructor.
+• Only perform Reusi Dat Ton yoga treatment under the guidance of a trained professional.
+Learning Reusi Dat Ton self-massage yoga independently, without the guidance of an instructor, increases your risk for injury.

 Modern Adaptations and Global Popularity of Reusi Dat Ton Yoga